Koeman to remain as Barcelona boss for 2021-22 season, Laporta confirms

 The bigger picture

-Koeman's cause will be boosted by the influx of recent new signings at Camp Nou, with Barca having moved to snap up high profile free agents as they continue to try and clear their record-breaking debts.
+Koeman's cause will be boosted by the influx of recent new signings at Camp Nou, with Barca having moved to bring in high profile free agents as they continue to try and clear their record-breaking debts.

 Sergio Aguero and Eric Garcia have been snapped up ahead of their respective Manchester City departures, with Liverpool's Georginio Wijnaldum set to follow when his contract at Anfield expires at the end of the month.